Updated June 2020

 - You may end up with a few people who rub you the wrong way.

-- It’s likely to cost more than a trip you arrange yourself.
+- It’s likely to cost more than a traveling solely by yourself.

 Ok, you’ve thought about the pros and cons above and have decided how you want to travel.
 Next step…